savonet/book/workflow.md

 Control_) protocol, which is used to communicate values over a local network.
 There is plenty of software for your tablet or your phone, which emulate controllers with loads of sliders and send their values using this protocol.
-Each of the sliders has an OSC address which looks like `/the/address`, whose name depend on the software you use.
+Each of the sliders has an OSC address, which looks like "`/the/address`", whose name depend on the software you use.
 When launching your software, you should first enter the IP address of the machine you want to communicate with (in our case, the machine where Liquidsoap is running) and the port on which we want to communicate (Liquidsoap uses 7777 by default, this can